 - the cash equivalent of oil allowance (OTA75\S8) (see OT17025).

-After any available losses or oil allowance have been deducted from the assessable profit the amount remaining is chargeable to PRT at 50%.
+After any available losses or oil allowance have been deducted from the assessable profit the amount remaining is chargeable to PRT at the relevant rate.

 In the majority of cases the amount of a participator’s PRT liability for the period in respect of the field will be the amount of PRT computed on the basis set out above.
 In certain circumstances the amount of the PRT liability may however be reduced by Safeguard (see OT17525).